 In Irish Mythology Badb (pronounced Byve) Catha, is the 'Battle Crow' who tore the bodies of the slain in the form of a black crow.

-She is one of the three daughters of the fire shaped Delbaeth, son of Ogma (inventor of Ogham writing); her mother was Ernmas the daughter of Etarlam.
+This art print by Seán Fitzgerald is one of the three daughters of the fire shaped Delbaeth, son of Ogma (inventor of Ogham writing); her mother was Ernmas the daughter of Etarlam.
 Badb was a harbinger of doom and a shapeshifter, who could transform into a crow.
 As a crow, she would fly and shriek fury over the battle.
 Badb Catha, Macha, and Nemain together make up the Triple Goddess Morrígan.
-Their vast magical mastery sent clouds of mist and showers of red blood on the heads of the Firbolg.
-Giving them no rest for three days and nights
+Their vast magical mastery sent clouds of mist and showers of red blood on the heads of the Firbolg, giving them no rest for three days and nights.